 Last Updated on 08/08/2019.

-As of the most recent VMS report, Brunswick County Public Housing Agency manages 350 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Brunswick County Public Housing Agency manages 351 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 7% having issued approximately 53 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 11 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 15 months on the waiting list1.